Orphan: In fiction

+Other examples

 Orphans are especially common as characters in comic books.
-Almost all the most popular heroes are orphans: Superman, Batman, Spider-Man, Robin, The Flash, Captain Marvel, Captain America, and Green Arrow were all orphaned.
+Many popular heroes are orphans, including Superman, Batman, Spider-Man, Robin, Flash, Captain Marvel, Captain America, and Green Arrow.
 Orphans are also very common among villains: Bane, Catwoman, and Magneto are examples.
 Lex Luthor, Deadpool, and Carnage can also be included on this list, though they killed one or both of their parents.
 Supporting characters befriended by the heroes are also often orphans, including the Newsboy Legion and Rick Jones.

+Other famous fictional orphans include Little Orphan Annie, Anakin Skywalker, Luke Skywalker and his sister, Leia Organa, and several main characters in children's shows like Diff'rent Strokes and Punky Brewster.

 In religious texts

-Many religious texts, including the Bible and the Quran, contain the idea that helping and defending orphans is a very important and God-pleasing matter.
+Many religious texts, including the Bible and the Quran, contain the idea that helping and defending orphans is a fundamental and God-pleasing matter.
 The religious leaders Moses and Muhammad were orphaned as children.
 Several scriptural citations describe how orphans should be treated: